 Sweeteners containing erythritol, pronounced Ah-REETH-ra-tall, in pure form or as the predominant ingredient are overwhelmingly available in the United States.
-Promoted as a zero calorie sweetener (0.4 cal/g), erythritol is less sweet (60 to 70%) than table sugar, tooth friendly, well tolerated in the digestive system (unlike other polyols) and does not raise blood sugar levels.
+Promoted as a zero calorie sweetener (1.6 cal/teaspoon), erythritol is 30 percent less sweet than table sugar, tooth friendly, well tolerated in the digestive system (unlike other polyols), and does not raise blood sugar levels.

 On my quest to discover all sweeteners containing erythritol, I found that most products combine it with high intensity sweeteners to compensate for the reduced sweetness.
 Stevia, monk fruit, or sucralose are used in half of the almost 100 sweeteners listed at the end of this post, taking advantage of erythritol'ls bulking properties.
 In order to minimize the cooling effect erythritol causes when dissolved in the mouth, in some products it is blended with low-digestible sweeteners such as polyols, rare sugars, and soluble fibers.